sam75782008/classic-ML-from-scratch/README.md

 # LDA (10/21/2020)
 This script is developed from scratch to practice the Fisher Linear Discriminant  Analysis.
 The data used in training and testing are the iris dataset from Sklearn.

+# GMM (EM) (10/27/2020)
+This script is developed from scratch to practice the Gaussian Mixture Model with Expectation Maxization algorithm.
+The data used in training and testing are the iris dataset from Sklearn.